 As you can tell, and I could tell, this was not good.
 Our website made a terrible first impression on our “date”.
 On top of that, the picture next to this information was small.
 A list of services could be found below, but there was little in the way of material that was even capable of making a good first impression on the front page.

 We set about redesigning the Chewie Media website after this, and some other consideration.
-We had failed to even listen to our own advice (link to other blog entry) and felt that part of the reason was how the site didn’t capture us the same way that our other projects capture us immediately.
+We had failed to even listen to our own advice and felt that part of the reason was how the site didn’t capture us the same way that our other projects capture us immediately.
 The reason why is because of the first five seconds.

 People are becoming increasingly less forgiving when it comes to how long they will stay on a website that doesn’t immediately engage them.
 So much can be gleaned from a website about the company or person it represents without even reading the content and visitors are more discerning of that than ever.
 As website runners, it would do us well to keep this in mind on a daily basis.